 Music: Teen agrees to pre-set radio stations and to the use of these pre-set stations only when driving; and if a CD or tape player is used, to bring only one CD or tape per trip, and to insert the CD and/or tape in the player before the beginning of each trip.

 Impairment: Parent agrees to provide transportation without question at any time if the teen is impaired by alcohol or other substances, fatigue, or any other condition.
-However, repeated incidents of this nature, particularly in the case of intoxication, may activate the clause below.
+However, repeated incidents of this nature, particularly in the case of alcohol or substances, may activate the clause below.

 Signed (teen driver) –